 After calibration, the accuracy is remarkable.
 Any remaining inaccuracies to the white balance and colors are nearly impossible to spot by the human eye and the color temperature is extremely close to our 6500K target.

-The Acer XV282K KV has a good HDR color gamut.
+The Acer Nitro XV282K has a good HDR color gamut.
 It has excellent coverage of the DCI P3 color space used in most HDR content.
 However, it has more limited coverage of the wider Rec.
 2020.

 The HDR color volume is decent.
 It performs similarly to the SDR color gamut because it displays brighter colors well but struggles with darker ones.